A tart and sweet cocktail with a strong pisco kick, this drink might soon become your favorite summer tipple.

 - In a cocktail shaker, add the pisco, passion fruit juice, lime juice, simple syrup, and egg white.

-- Secure the lid and shake for about 15 seconds without ice to emulsify the egg white.
+- Secure the lid and shake for about 15 seconds without ice.

 - Strain the mixture into a chilled glass and top with a couple of drops of bitters.